 Where will the counselling take place?

-This is conducted at my consulting rooms at Old Hall Street, central Liverpool or Ullet Road, south Liverpool.
+This is conducted at my consulting rooms at Rodney Street, central Liverpool, or Ullet Road, south Liverpool or via secure video meeting software.
 The premises are private, quiet and comfortable.
-Please note that during the coronavirus pandemic I am conducting all counselling sessions online via secure video meeting software.

 How quickly can an initial consultation be made?